|Rewards Rating:||4.3 / 5|

 Average Yearly Rewards Value ($1,325 monthly spend)

-Other Notable Features: No foreign transaction fees, automatic Platinum Elite status, free fourth night on every rewards stay, Up to $100 credit for Global Entry/TSA precheck, complimentary room upgrades, guaranteed room availability, extended checkout, priority check-in, complimentary internet, $30 spa credit, 50% bonus on base points, elite rollover nights, IHG Rewards Club concierge, trip cancellation/interruption insurance, travel accident insurance, travel and emergency assistance, lost baggage insurance, baggage delay insurance
+Other Notable Features: No foreign transaction fees, automatic Platinum Elite status, fourth night reward on every rewards stay, Up to $100 credit for Global Entry/TSA precheck, complimentary room upgrades, guaranteed room availability, extended checkout, priority check-in, complimentary internet, $30 spa credit, 50% bonus on base points, elite rollover nights, IHG Rewards Club concierge, trip cancellation/interruption insurance, travel accident insurance, travel and emergency assistance, lost baggage insurance, baggage delay insurance, cell phone insurance

-With a large sign-up bonus and valuable travel perks — including up to a $100 credit for Global Entry/TSA Precheck every four years — the IHG Rewards Club Premier card is perfect for frequent guests of IHG hotels or anyone looking for a generous hotel rewards card with a large hotel network.
+With its largest sign-up bonus to date and a slate of valuable travel perks — including up to a $100 credit for Global Entry/TSA Precheck every four years — the IHG Rewards Club Premier card is perfect for frequent guests of IHG hotels or anyone looking for a generous hotel rewards card with a large hotel network.

 Automatic Platinum Elite status offers cardholders even more value, such as complimentary room upgrades, guaranteed room availability and a $30 spa credit for each hotel stay.
 All of this comes in addition to a great earnings rate on IHG hotel stays and double points on gas station, grocery store and restaurant purchases.

 Although most cardholders won’t spend enough to qualify, the IHG Rewards Club Premier card also offers 10,000 bonus points each anniversary year in which you spend $20,000 on purchases (and make one additional purchase).
-The bigger yearly incentive, however, is the certificate for a free hotel night each year on your card anniversary, which can be used at any IHG hotel that costs 40,000 points or less per night.
-At 0.55 cents/point, you’re looking at a maximum $220 value for the certificate, which more than covers the card’s $89 annual fee.
+The bigger yearly incentive, however, is the certificate for a rewards night each year on your card anniversary, which can be used at any IHG hotel that costs 40,000 points or less per night.
+At 0.55 cents/point, you’re looking at a maximum $220 value for the certificate, which more than covers the card’s $89 annual fee (as a reminder, the fee is $0 for the first year).

 What are points worth?